Banana Carrot Muffins

 - Banana: this recipe calls for 1 cup of mashed banana.
 The riper the better, and I often use frozen bananas and thaw them.
 The riper the bananas, the sweeter the muffins will be.

 - Sugar: These banana carrot muffins use mostly light brown sugar, and just a little bit of white granulated sugar.
 You can replace the granulated sugar with more brown sugar if desired.
-For a healthier option, you can use coconut sugar.
+Alternatively, you can use coconut sugar.

 - Flour: The recipe calls for all-purpose flour, but you can also use white whole wheat flour, regular whole wheat flour, or a combination.
 Texture will be affected slightly when using whole wheat flour, as it is denser.